kontena/kontena/docs/using-kontena/volumes.md

 `kontena volume rm my-volume`

-Deleting a volume that is still in use in any of the services will fail.
+Deleting a volume that is still in use by any Kontena services will fail.
+Deleting an unused volume will remove the underlying Docker volumes from the host nodes.

-## Managing volumes with Kontena Stacks
+## Using volumes with Kontena Stacks

-Volumes can be defined also within Kontena Stacks using top level `volumes` key.
-When a stack is installed or upgraded, volumes not yet created within Kontena Grid are automatically created and managed by Kontena.
-Volume configuration cannot be changed after it has been created as Docker itself does not allow this.
+Volumes can be used by services defined in Kontena stacks.
+To be able to use a volume in a service the volume must be first created using `kontena volume create ...` command or the corresponding REST API on Kontena master and introduced in stack yaml in a top level `volumes` section.

 Volumes configuration looks like this in stack yaml: